wsjeon92/morld/README.md

 # MORLD

-This repository provides the source code of the main part of the MORLD software.<br>
+This repository provides the source code of the main part of the MORLD software.

 To run a demo, you need to prepare the enviroment described below or just simply go to MORLD web service (http://morld.kaist.ac.kr) and see the Tutorial page.
 The demo prepared at MORLD web service takes 1~2 days to get the result.

 ## Prepare